Unstructured-IO/docs/README.md

 To contribute changes to the documentation:

+1. If you're not a member of Unstructured team, start by forking the repo.
+If you are part of the team, you can clone this repo.
-1. Create a new branch with a descriptive name.
+2. Create a new branch with a descriptive name.
-2. Add your changes.
-DO NOT MANUALLY EDIT THE CONTENTS OF THE SNIPPETS FOLDER.
+3. Add your changes.
+DO NOT MANUALLY EDIT THE CONTENTS OF THE `snippets/destination_connectors` and `snippets/source_connectors` FOLDERS.
 These are auto-generated from tested code examples.
-3. Check for grammatical and technical correctness of the changes.
+4. Check for grammatical and technical correctness of the changes.
-4. Preview your changes locally.
+5. Preview your changes locally.
 [See how below](#previewing-documentation-changes-locally).
-5. Create a pull request.
+6. Create a pull request.
-6. Ping [MKhalusova](https://github.com/mkhalusova) for a review.
+7. Ping [MKhalusova](https://github.com/mkhalusova) for a review.

 ### Previewing documentation changes locally